-There is nothing worse than getting sick during hunting season.
+There is nothing worse than getting sick during the winter months.
 Walking around in cold, damp weather can take its toll on your body.
 I use a simple, home remedy of fire tonic (fire cider) to boost my immune system and fight the crud all season long.

 Fire tonic has been around for ages and is still commonly used for many home remedies.
 Taking one shot of fire tonic twice a day, at the first sign of an oncoming cold, can help your body fight the crud.
 Fire tonic can be used for many other ailments including, but not limited to, stimulating metabolism, reducing muscle cramps, killing harmful gut bacteria, reducing blood sugars, and to regulate the body’s pH.